Guajataca State Forest: Flora

 There are more than 186 tree species found in the forest, out of which 156 are native, 7 are introduced and 40 are endemic to Puerto Rico.
 Some of the endemic tree species are the ceboruquillo (Thouinia striata) and the so called macho cedar (Hieronyma clusioides).
 Other common species of forest are the bullet tree (Terminalia buceras), the Spanish elm (Cordia alliodora) and the white indigo berry (Randia aculeata).

 Fauna

 Due to the large number of caves found in the karstic areas, the forest is home to numerous bat species, most notably the Jamaican fruit bat (Artibeus jamaicensis) which is very common in the region.
 The endangered Puerto Rican boa (Epicrates inornatus) is also found in the forest.
 There are more than 70 bird species, out of which 26 are native, 26 are migratory and 12 are endemic to the island.
 Some of the most common endemic species are the Puerto Rican woodpecker (Melanerpes portoricencis), the Puerto Rican tody (Todus mexicanus), the Puerto Rican screech owl (Otus nudipes), the Puerto Rican vireo (Vireo latimeri), the Puerto Rican flycatcher (Myiarchus antillarum), the Puerto Rican bullfinch (Loxigilla portoricensis), the Puerto Rican spindalis (Spindalis portoricensis) and Adelaide's warbler (Setophaga adelaidae).
+Guajataca State Forest, as part of the Northern Karst Belt, was recognized as an Important Bird Area by BirdLife International in 2007.